J08nY/pyecsca-artifact/README.md

 ### ZVP evaluation (Section 6.2 and Table 3)

 Assuming the **pyecsca** package is installed, open the `zvp.ipynb` Jupyter notebook in the `pyecsca/notebook/re/` directory.
-Run its cells sequentially.
+Run its cells sequentially, upto and including the evaluation part.
 Optionally, you can skip some cells that are there to store and subsequently load various intermediate datasets.
 These can, however, help you save your progress if something happens to the computation later on.
-Note that some cells have a `num_cores` or `max_workers` argument, change this to something that suits your setup (i.e. number of your CPU cores).
+Change the `num_workers` value to something that suits your setup (i.e. number of your CPU cores minus two).

 You can observe the tree metrics for ZVP-RE in Table 3 from the following cell: